SchrodingerZhu/area-exam-survey/writing/main.typ

 - The output buffer of the computation is explicitly materialized in a destination that is available at the time of computation.
 As such, the destination memory resource can be directly utilized without allocating any new buffer.

 Compared with the RC-based reuse analysis, the bufferization pipeline is also reasoning about the passing of memory resource.
 However,
 1. bufferization is more focused on the temporary buffers created around the computation#footnote("There are options to make bufferization pipeline go beyond the function boundaries but they do not change the affect that the fact that empty buffer elimination only focus on locally created buffers.").
 Reuse analysis, on the contrary, is based on analyzing potential exclusivity that may not be locally decided within current call frame.
+The release of RC gives out the memory resource nondeterministically, where the buffer resource is deterministic in bufferization pipeline.

-2. bufferization mainly operates on allocations and deallocations.
+2. bufferization mainly operates on allocations and deallocations of tensors.
 The optimizations does not involve the maintainence of reference count, hence it is not using the liveness information as encoded in the `inc/dec` operations.
+It also involves no fusion on such operations.

 3. bufferization eliminates allocations if the associated buffer is materialized explicitly to memory locations that is available at the time of computation while the frame-limited reuse analysis is about paring memory tokens available within the context to allocation sites.
+The former can obtain necessary information by looking at the destination buffer passed into the `linalg` operation.
 The latter requires more analysis along the control flow.

 = Future Works <future-works>
 Reuse analysis is developed with the persuit of performance and simplicity.
 However, RC-based approach is not without its limitations.
 In this chatper, we take a brief review of remaining issues and possible solutions.
 We hope to offer a glance at possible future development related to the inplace mutation of immutable objects.